Several remarkable early motorcars join Bonhams' October sale at Simeone Museum in Philadelphia

 Originally supplied to famed championship-winning speedboat racer Commodore Jonathan Moore is a 1916 Simplex Crane Model 5 Berline.
 With a bespoke body by New York City coachbuilders Brewster, this exclusive brand of New York-manufactured automobile was the epitome of luxury and, at a cost of 10 times the annual salary of the average American, was aimed at those few "who demand the utmost in luxurious comfort."

 A 1924 Cadillac V-63 Phaeton with just 42,500 original miles is also one of the new consignments.
 Boasting what many historians call a "milestone engine", the newly engineered V-8 engine of 1924 was remarkably powerful and smooth.
-While Cadillac was still working its way toward becoming a status symbol, it had by then already been recognized the world over for its technical innovation and superior standards of quality.
+While Cadillac was still working its way toward becoming a status symbol, it had by then already been recognised the world over for its technical innovation and superior standards of quality.

 Cunningham of Rochester, New York was one of the first developers of the now ubiquitous V-8 engine and, as part of the select handful of American luxury automakers of the era, quickly established itself as a category leader.
 A striking 1925 Cunningham V4 Touring Car with an impressive pedigree, including being a veteran of the 1950 Glidden Tour, will also be on offer.